 As a Hand-And-A-Half Weapon, a Heavy Weapon can be swung with one hand or two (if the minifig has a second hand free).
 Against unarmored targets, either has the same effect, doing Damage equal to one Action Die plus 2.

 When hitting a target with Deflection, on the other hand, a two-handed swing one can give a Heavy Weapon Armor Piercing power.
-When using two hands to swing a Heavy Weapon, the first layer of Deflection removes the +2 from the Damage rather than the Action Die, bringing the final Damage to one Action Die and making the Heavy Weapon as effective as a Two-Handed Weapon against armored foes.
-(Subsequent layers of Deflection continue reducing Damage as normal.)
+When using two hands to swing a Heavy Weapon, the first layer of Deflection removes the +2 from the Damage rather than the Action Die, bringing the final Damage to one Action Die.
+(Subsequent layers of Deflection remove Damage dice as normal.)

 At the attacker's discretion, any minifig who takes Damage from a hit by a Heavy Weapon can be pushed one inch directly away from the attacker, regardless of whether the Damage kills him.
 Unlike other forms of KnockBack, a hit from a Heavy Weapon does not cause a minifig to be Disrupted (4.1: Movement) - he's pushed backwards but stays on his feet.